-- 1. File Browser.
+1. Ratings and Flags.
+You can rate images and flag them in RAW Power.
+If you are using the File Browser in RAW Power, you can also use Finder Tags.
+They are automatically read in and synchronized.

+2. Photos or Files.
 RAW Power includes a file browser to let you easily view folders and images on your disk.
+If you are using macOS Catalina, RAW Power is equally at home with your Photos library.
+You have full access to your Photos library in RAW Power 3 and can non-destructively edit images, rate, flag or do anything else that RAW Power can do with individual files on your disk.
+Changes you make to your Photos library will also be synched through iCloud Photo Library, if you are using it.

-You choose which folders to include, and can create favorite folders for even faster access. - 2.
-Batch Processing.
-The new thumbnail grid in RAW Power enables you to make changes to multiple images at once, in the background.
+3. Batch Processing.
+The thumbnail grid in RAW Power enables you to make changes to multiple images at once, in the background.
 This is called Batch Processing.
+Simply select multiple images in the grid (using the Shift key or Command key) and right-click to:

+- Apply a Preset (including Auto White Balance and Auto Curves / Levels)

+- Paste adjustments from another image

+- Revert to Original

+- Auto Enhance

-Simply select multiple images in the grid (using the Shift key or Command key) and right-click to: - Apply a Preset - Paste adjustments from another image - Revert to Original - 3.
-Batch Export.
-You can also export multiple images at once, with control over the size, color profile, file format, bit depth and the name of the files too. - 4.
-Windows and Tabs.
+3. Batch Export.
+You can also export multiple images at once, with control over the size, color profile, file format, bit depth and the name of the files too.

+4. Windows and Tabs.
 RAW Power supports multiple windows and tabs.
-You can have different windows pointing at different parts of your disk, you can dock them into a single window using tabs, or any mix of the two.
-You can also open multiple images for editing at the same tie.
+You can have different windows pointing at different parts of your disk or different albums of your Photos library,.
+You can dock the tabs into a single window or any mix of tabs and windows.
+You can also open multiple images for editing at the same time.

-- 5. Extension.
-RAW Power includes a Photos extension which is the best way to use RAW Power if you use Apple's Photos.app.
+5. Extension.
+RAW Power includes a Photos extension which is the best way to use RAW Power if you use Apple's Photos.app on macOS Mojave.
 This extension provides all of the same editing features as the regular RAW Power app, and it's built right in.
 To use it, select an image in Photos for editing.
 Click on the "..." button and select RAW Power.
-Note: do not use Photos' Edit With function, as that does not send RAWs to RAW Power. - 6.
-Boost.
+Note: do not use Photos' Edit With function, as that does not send RAWs to RAW Power.
+If you are using Catalina, you can also use the extension if you would like to stay within Photos, but the standalone app has features not possible in an extension, such as ratings, flagging, and batch processing (so you can edit multiple images at once).

+6. Boost.
 Boost is one of the most important controls in RAW Power's adjustment toolbox.

 A slider in the RAW Processing adjustment, Boost controls the "look" of the RAW image.
 By default, RAW images can look very flat, and lack contrast or "punch."
 Boost provides that contrast and punch.
-This is good for well-exposed images, but bad for over-exposed images.
+This is good for wellexposed images, but bad for over-exposed images.
 For the best highlight recovery for RAWs, set Boost to 0.5 or less.
 Also, if you want to have the least processing done to your images before applying your own, set Boost to 0.0 to shut it off completely.
 Learn more in the RAW Processing help page.